 Back in 2011, the UC San Diego Jacobs School of Engineering published the first peer-reviewed study of the cooling effects solar panels have on a building.

 Since solar panels are designed to attract as much sunlight as possible, they are efficient at absorbing heat.
 The more efficient the solar panels, the greater the cooling effect.
 This is great news in today’s age of 500W+ solar panel modules.

-The cooling effect works like this:
+The passive solar cooling effect works like this:

 Panels are mounted several inches above the roofline.
 The black silicon cells absorb heat, which is transmitted through the panel.
 This process is known as conduction.

 Solar panels are installed on rail several inches above a commercial roof.
 The air gap between the panel and the roof also heats up.
 This is a process called convection.
 Rather than transferring all this heat to the roof, air flow beneath the panels cause much of the heat to be removed.
 This keeps the roof significantly cooler during hot days.

 The opposite effect occurs at night.
 Solar panels prevent the roof from losing all its heat rapidly to the cool night air.
 This provides insulation and keeps the building warmer for longer.

 For the building the study focussed on, the roof beneath the solar panels was a massive 38% cooler!

 Below are photos of the same roof with solar panels mounted flat.
 In the adjacent image is an infrared photo.
 Its clear just how much hotter the solar panels are than the surrounding roof.